gabridome/docs/c-lightning_with_postgresql_reliability.md

 * You have set `primary_conninfo`on the **standby server**
-* You have modified the `pg_hba.conf` file on **Master server**
+* You have modified the `pg_hba.conf` file on **Master server** It would be opportune to read also the detailed guide on [replication] for fine tuning.

 #### Switch to Synchronous [streaming replication]